Backpacking Is Life · Updated June 2026

 Remote working from Europe

 Buy Yesim’s 30-day unlimited ($65.67).
-Tethering allowed, VPN built in, FUP throttles after daily threshold but still usable for browsing.
+Tethering allowed, VPN built in, FUP throttles after a daily threshold but it’s still usable for browsing.
 Beats trying to predict 10/20/30GB of monthly usage.

 Buy Airalo’s Eurolink.
 42 countries beats the alternatives when your route crosses out of the EU-core regional plans. €17.50 for 5GB / 30 days covers most trips.